Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ![Sampler GUI](https://bytebucket.org/pjtr/jmeter-websocket-samplers/raw/master/docs/install_with_plugins_mgr.png)

+If you are running JMeter as part of your build pipeline, getting the plugin from a [maven repository](https://search.maven.org/#search%7Cga%7C1%7Cjmeter-websocket-samplers) might be useful.

 Make sure you're running JMeter with Java 8.
 Loading the plugin will fail silently if running with Java 7 (or older).

 From version 1.0 onwards, the plugin requires JMeter 3.1 or later.
 Older versions work with JMeter 3.0 too.